taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

  * [awesome-claude-prompts](https://github.com/yzfly/awesome-claude-prompts) - Gitalk Comments
  * [chatgpt-corpus](https://github.com/plexpt/chatgpt-corpus) - Input: ChatGPT Chinese corpus, dialogue corpus, novel corpus, customer service corpus used for training large modelsOutput: ChatGPT Chinese corpus, dialogue corpus, novel corpus, customer service corpus used for training large models
  * [awesome-gpt](https://github.com/awesome-gptx/awesome-gpt) - 🏆 An awe-inspiring collection of resources, encompassing a wide range of tools, documents, resources, applications, and use cases related to ChatGPT.
+ * [lobe-chat-agents](https://github.com/lobehub/lobe-chat-agents) - 🤖 / 🏪 Agent Index - This is the agent index for LobeChat.
+It accesses index.json from this repository to display a list of available agents for LobeChat to the agent market.

 ## Prompts